-Grad Fest is usually held in April and November in Parra Ballroom.
-At Grad Fest, a degree candidate receives his/her cap and gown, verifies graduation information, and can pose for a photograph.
+Grad Fest is usually held in March and October.
+At Grad Fest, a degree candidate receives his/her cap and gown, verifies graduation information, and can pose for a photograph and/or order announcements.
 Refer to the online class schedule for the specific date of Grad Fest.

 Commencement rehearsal is scheduled at approximately 6:30 p.m. on the Friday evening before the actual commencement ceremony at the Burton Coliseum.
 A seating roster will be posted and instructions distributed at the facility.
 Upon arrival, please sit in your assigned seat immediately.